noooway/love2d_arkanoid_tutorial/README.md

 This tutorial describes how to write a more or less full-featured [Arkanoid](https://en.wikipedia.org/wiki/Arkanoid) ([Breakout](https://en.wikipedia.org/wiki/Breakout_%28video_game%29)) clone.

+The intended audience are people, who have basic programming experience, but have trouble structuring their code for projects bigger than 'hello world'.
-While simple, it contains many elements found in more elaborate games.
+An Arkanoid, while simple, contains many elements found in more elaborate games.

-The intended audience are people, who know how to program, but don't know how to structure the code to make a full-featured game.
-My aim is to introduce some common constructs, used in game programming, and to provide a starting point for further modifications.
+My aim is to introduce a typical code structure, and to provide a starting point for further modifications.

-The code structure discussed in parts from 1 to 11 and the 26 can be transfered to almost any game you are going to write.
+The ideas discussed in parts from 1 to 11 and the 26 can be applied to a wide range of games.
 The rest is mostly specific for this project.
-I realise that the length of the tutorial - almost 30 parts - is probably a bit too much.
+I realize that the length of the tutorial - almost 30 parts - is probably a bit too much.
 On the other hand, the amount of work necessary to write a game is commonly underestimated and this tutorial clearly shows what it actually takes to develop a game.
-Mind though, that only programming is discussed; the graphics and the sound are just taken for granted.

 Lua programming language and [LÖVE](https://love2d.org/) framework are used.
 Basic programming experience is assumed.
 Familiarity with Lua and Love2D is beneficial but not necessary.
 Some non-obvious Lua idioms are briefly explained.

-Each step can be run with the `love` interpreter by issuing a `love` command followed by the folder name, for example
+Each step can be run with the LÖVE interpreter by issuing a `love` command followed by the folder name, for example

     cd /your-path/love2d_arkanoid_tutorial